-I serve as a member of the Board of Directors and as the Media & Communication Director for Women’s March on Washington – Indiana (WMWIN).
+I serve as a member of the Board of Directors for Women’s March on Washington – Indiana (WMWIN).
 In November 2018, I was appointed Chair of our organization.

 WMWIN is a non-profit that connects community organizers throughout the state to encourage progressive politics on social and legislative issues.

-In this capacity, I have coordinated the awarding of a scholarship prize for women in science (two years running), hosted a community meeting with organizers from across the state, facilitated an implicit bias workshop and panel, coordinated a voter registration drive at the largest drug rehabilitation center for women in Indiana, and moderated a facebook community of more than 6,500 hoosiers.
-I also run the WMWIN twitter account (more than 1,500 followers).
+In this capacity, I have coordinated a diaper drive for the Hoosier Diaper Program, the awarding of a scholarship prize for women in science (two years running), and a community meeting with organizers from across the state.
+I also facilitated an implicit bias workshop and panel, which was provided to the Indianapolis community free of charge, and coordinated a voter registration drive at the largest drug rehabilitation center for women in Indiana.

 In January 2018, I chaired the Communications Committee for the Women’s March anniversary event in Indianapolis — Reclaiming Our State: Power to the Polls.
 Check out my Fox59 interview here, and other coverage in the Indy Star, WTHR, WFYI, and our local NPR affiliate, WFIU.